HaijiangYan/vMF-VAE-for-facial-affect/README.md

 <img src="./pic/manifold_k300_e50.png" width = "80%" />

 * It also shows some good property like, similar area covered by different clusters and ambiguous facial affect in the gap between two clusters.
+* And also, a finite, closed latent space won't generate a face that looks crazy or even like anything but a face.
+From this standpoint, it aligns well with real representations in human's cognition, better than plane latent space.